SchneiderNejc/solidity-by-example/readme.md

 Zero-Knowledge Proofs (ZKPs) -  require advanced cryptographic techniques Private Transactions - systems like Flashbots or encrypted mempools to submit his solution directly to miners without exposing it to the public transaction pool.

+# Block Timestamp Manipulation

+Vulnerability
+block.timestamp can be manipulated by miners with the following constraints

+it cannot be stamped with an earlier time than its parent it cannot be too far in the future

+# Block Timestamp Manipulation
+Vulnerability
+block.timestamp can be manipulated by miners with the following constraints

+it cannot be stamped with an earlier time than its parent it cannot be too far in the future

+Preventative Techniques
+Don't use block.timestamp for a source of entropy and random number

 # Signature Replay
 Signing messages off-chain and having a contract that requires that signature before executing a function is a useful technique.